NTUEE-ESLab/2018Fall-VisionChecker/index.md

 * Collect the images and resize them according to the standard of Snellen Chart.
 * GPIO for connecting the start button.
 * Recompile opencv-python to optimize performance on RPi.
-* HSV format for detecting human skin color.
-Area substraction for motion detection.
+* Area substraction for motion detection.
 * Every time a new test image shows up, there will be a short delay that allows user to look and think.
 This delay grows as the image size becomes smaller and smaller.

 ## Develop Process